School/Prompt Engineering/Advanced Prompting

 Mistake 8: Not Verifying

 Taking AI output at face value without checking facts, calculations, or code.
-Always verify anything you'll act on.
+AI models can sound extremely confident while stating something completely wrong.

 Exercises